top of page

 Badger, Santa Fe County_edited.jpg

-Send photos of badgers or volunteer for the badger study by emailing me here
+Send photos of badgers with head stripes anywhere in the Albuquerque area by emailing me here

 Badger den near Montaño, Albuquerque (Note classic large mound of dirt excavated)